yashmulgaonkar/esp32-flightradar24-ttgo/README.md

 When pressing the top button, the device switches to clock mode: just showing the date and time.
 To return to the flights mode, press the top button again.

+## GPS Hardware Setup

+To enable GPS functionality, connect an Adafruit Mini GPS PA1010D module to the LilyGo T-Display S3:

+- **SDA Pin**: Connect to GPIO 43
+- **SCL Pin**: Connect to GPIO 44
+- **VCC**: Connect to 3.3V
+- **GND**: Connect to ground

+The GPS module will automatically:
+- Update location data every minute
+- Display GPS time when no flights are available
+- Show satellite count and fix status
+- Provide real-time coordinates for location-based flight tracking

+GPS data is also available in the web interface status page.

 ## Installing and running PlatformIO